Last Updated on: 14th November 2022, 11:54 am

 Chromebooks come in a diverse variety of forms and sizes.
 For kids, Chromebooks are great pieces of tech.
 ChromeOS is pretty simple to use for beginners and considering children are pretty fast learners they can get commands on ChromeOS pretty fast.
 Kids need pieces of tech that are durable and can handle rough use.
 Lenovo has the best solution for this in form of a Chromebook.
 The best Chromebook for kids is the Lenovo Chromebook Duet.
 This is a 2-in-1 portable Chromebook that will be the best piece of technology for your kid to have.
 The Lenovo Chromebook Duet being a 2-in-1 can be easily turned into a 10-inch tablet that will satisfy the wants of your child.
 ChromeOS has a pretty neat tablet mode that displays all your tabs in an easy-to-use manner therefore your child can easily navigate on it.

 Lenovo Chromebook Duet detachable keyboard can be plugged into type school assignments or to type fun little stories.
 If you want to help your child learn how to use a computer while also letting them enjoy that technology with games and multimedia watching then this Chromebook is your best option.
 It is not even that pricey.
-Being priced at less than $300 this Chromebook will also not break your bank.
+Being priced at less than $300 this Chromebook will also not break the bank.
 This Chromebook will give the freedom to your child to use it as a laptop when needed and a tablet when they want.
 The inclusion of Android applications will also give them access to tons of games that they can download and play.
 Gaming has been proven to be good for child development and buying your kid a good, sturdy, and affordable Chromebook your kid is a treat to learn great new things about the ever-evolving technology.

 6. What can’t you do on a Chromebook?